 Although these are cheap and amazing, we can go even cheaper with some breakout boards available on Ebay and others.
 You can get a STM32F103 chip in a nice board for less than $ 5 USD.

 STM32 chips are programmed using a ST-LINK device, which is an in-circuit debugger and programmer that interfaces with the chip using JTAG or Serial Wire Debugging (SWD).
 This is similar to the USBASP for AVR or the PICkit for PIC.

-WARNING: STM32 chips run on 3.3V, most breakout boards will include a voltage regulator so it can be powered from USB, and st-link dongles will provide a 3.3V VCC PIN to power up the chip.
+WARNING: STM32 chips run on 3.3V, most breakout boards will include a voltage regulator, so it can be powered from USB, and st-link dongles will provide a 3.3V VCC PIN to power the chip.
 DON’T Connect the board to the PC using USB while the chip is powered up using the st-link programmer!
 Connect one or the other but not both simultaneously.
 The st-link dongle provides a 5V PIN as well, DON’T use it, the STM32 chips are not 5V tolerant, use the 3.3V PIN only.

 You’ll need a compiler, a debugger, some utilities to manage your binaries and the necessary software to flash your firmware using the ST-LINK device (dongle or built-in):